SAP-samples/teched2025-XP264/exercises/ex1/README.md

 </tbody>
 </table>

 Practice:
 - 👉 Pick a region and action of your choice...
-- 👉 Trigger the workflow...(hint: you may run them all at once in parallel)
+- 👉 Trigger the workflow...admin, student and data collection
 - 👉 Inspect the steps of each workflow...

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">